quassy/prefect/docs/core/concepts/mapping.md

 When this flow runs, the result of the `mapped_result_2` task will be `[21, 22, 23]`, which is the result of applying the mapped function twice.

-!!! tip No reduce required
+!!! tip "No reduce required"
     Even though we observed that the result of `mapped_result` was a list, Prefect won't apply a reduce step to gather that list unless the user requires it.
 In this example, we never needed the entire list (we only needed each of its elements), so no reduce took place.
 The two mapped tasks generated three completely-independent pipelines, each one containing two tasks.